pickapu/MatchMate/README.md

   Using MVVM with Hilt made the code easy to follow—data logic lives in the repository, UI logic is in the Activity/Adapter, and ViewModel bridges the two.
 Room + Flow ensures seamless offline behavior, and Retrofit + Coroutines keep network calls straightforward.

 - **No-Images Constraint**:
-  If a rule came in that we can’t show profile pictures, we replaced the ImageView in each card with a TextView that displays the person’s initials (e.g., “JD” for “John Doe”) on a circular background.
+  If a rule came in that we can’t show profile pictures, we replaced the ImageView in each card with a TextView that displays the person’s initials (e.g., “J” for “John”) on a circular background.
 This way, no actual images are used, but there’s still a simple visual identifier.

 ---